codingPhuc/obsidian_git_discreteMath/exam.md

 ## excersice 3
 Rewrite the following statements in natural language using “p if and only if q” form:
 a/ A necessary and sufficient condition for graduation is that you have to study.
-b/ If you go to school, you’ll get your attendance, and if you took your attendance,
-you had gone to school.
+p: " A necessary and sufficient condition for graduation" q : "you have to study" you will gradute if and only if you study b/ If you go to school, you’ll get your attendance, and if you took your attendance,  you had gone to school. p :"you go to school"
+q: " you’ll get your attendance"

+you will get your attendance if and only if you go to school